-What is a dinosaur?
+What is a Dinosaur?

 Why Did Dinosaurs Have Symmetry?

-2. Ease of movement (locomotion)
+2. Ease of Movement (Locomotion)

-3. Symmetry is in the Genes
+3. Symmetry is in their Genes